How to Sell on Facebook Marketplace: Beginner’s Guide + Tips for Success

 If you set up a Facebook business page, you can set up automated responses to any interested buyers.

-However, if you are running a Facebook listing just as a casual seller, you'll want to make sure your messenger notifications are turned on, as it's really important that potential buyers get a response from you quite quickly.
+However, if you are running a Facebook listing just as a casual seller, you'll want to make sure your messenger notifications are turned on when you sell items, as it's really important that potential buyers get a response from you quite quickly.

 A fast response time can often seal the deal.